jordan841220/VotingVest/README.md

 ## Usage

-### browser
+### 1. GUI
-Run the following code in command line and open http://localhost:3322 on browser:
+Run the following code in your terminal and open http://localhost:3322 on your browser:
 ```
 python app.py
 ```

-### command-line
+### 2. CLI
-You can all use the script in command-line mode:
+You can also run the following script in terminal directly:
 ```
 python strategy.py <ticker> <threads> <member>
 ```